VikasSuresh/node-sql/README.md

 1. It uses Postgres Sql to connect to Postgres-server in this Postgres-Docker is used.
 2. Basic Crud ops using postgres.
-3. Sequelize - not completed
+3. Sequelize - An ORM.